The Royals (TV series): Concept and characterization

 The Royals is loosely based on the Michelle Ray novel Falling for Hamlet.
 Alessandra Stanley of The New York Times described the show as "a tongue-in-cheek nighttime soap" and "a Dynasty about a real dynasty".
 Creator Schwahn said of the series, "It's a family drama.
 It's about a family, and it just happens to be a royal family ... [but] not the royal family."
 Hurley called The Royals "a very nice combination of what the public sees and what the public will never see."
 Of the concept, Schwahn said:

 Schwahn said of Hurley, "I tell her every day that this was the role that she was meant to play ... she has found her lot in life" Of her character, Hurley commented "this queen is very matriarchal ... she has a lot of power and I think she knows how to use it."
 She noted, however, that "there's no correlation at all between Her Majesty Queen Elizabeth and my Queen Helena...
-If Princess Diana [sic], for example, had become queen of England, that would be a more similar age group."
+If Princess Diana, for example, had become queen of England, that would be a more similar age group."
 Hurley later said that the character of Helena was inspired by Diana, but "some of it we picked from Cruella de Vil, the Disney character."
 Noting that "most of the characters on The Royals are going to be walking a fine line between 'good' and 'bad'," Schwahn said: